-- 1. This specification is intended for only DDR200, DDR266A and DDR266B devices. - 2.
+- This specification is intended for only DDR200, DDR266A and DDR266B devices.
+The specification for DDR333 will be updated. - 2.
 This specification is intended for only devices with NO clamp protection - 3.
 This compliance is to be verified by design only.